andrewxucs/connect-four-ai/README.md

 This project implements the Deep Q-Learning algorithm to play connect four.

 # Instructions
 Execute DQNAgent.py if you wish to train the model.
-To play against the AI, execute ConnectFourMain.py
+The model would be stored in a file named connect_four_dqn_{e}.weights.h5, where e is the current episode number.
+Currently, ConnectFourMain.py is an interface that allows the user to play both sides.
+To play against the AI, load the model and automate one side by altering the code of ConnectFourMain.py

 # Interface
 The user determines whether or not s/he goes first in the console.\